Fort Ticonderoga: Americans Abandoned The Gibraltar of the North Without a Fight

 German prisoners

 This was not lost upon the officers who sat in judgment of St. Clair’s actions.
 Official charges would be brought against him at a Court Martial about a year later on August 25, 1778 at White Plains, New York.
-St. Clair did not base his defense on the fact that the British had beat him to the punch and placed artillery on a superior positon to rake both forts.
+St. Clair did not base his defense on the fact that the British had beat him to the punch and placed artillery on a superior position to rake both forts.
 Instead he pressed the need to salvage the army to fight another day.
 He was exonerated of all charges and vindicated for quickly abandoning the region before his army could be surrounded and withdrawing it to a new defensive position.

-For more reading, check out Amazon Previews on great books on Fort Ticonderoga’s history and the northern battles that helped change the course of the American Revolution.
+For more reading, check out Amazon Previews on great books on Fort Ticonderoga’s history and the northern battles that helped change the course of the American Revolution

 Check out similar articles of interest on Revolutionary War Journal